How to Use Video Pitching to Make Media Relations Human Again

 3. Responding to a Reporter’s Request

-Reporter requests have always been an area of struggle for me, but when I add video pitches to my replies, my odds go up two-fold.
-In this example, Ashley wrote me back right away, offered me the spot, ended up publishing my opinions in this piece, and gave me a complete author profile too.
+Reporter requests have always been an area of struggle for me, but when I add video pitches to my replies, my odds go up twofold.
+In this example, Ashley wrote me back right away, offered me the spot, ended up publishing my opinions in a piece, and gave me a complete author profile too.
 I’ve used video pitching ever since.

 4. Connecting with Conference Attendees

-In this following instance, I wanted everyone to know that I was heading to the Unbounce Call to Action Conference—including a number of reporters who had pinged me that they’d be on site.
+In this following instance, I wanted everyone to know that I was heading to an upcoming conference—including a number of reporters who had pinged me that they’d be on site.
 I made this video and pushed it all across my Twitter and LinkedIn.
-I had a ton of engagement: 4RTs, a load of comments, and 15 Favs!
+I had a ton of engagement.
 In addition, people who I had never seen or met before came up to me at the event and told me that they had watched my “video.”
 Woohoo!

-In fact, my first video was so successful, that I decided to do a few follow-up videos from the Call to Action conference, too.
+In fact, my first video was so successful that I decided to do a few follow-up videos from the conference, too.
 I’ve included one below:

 Have you already pitched a reporter?
 In this next example, the reporter wrote back, requesting more information on the pitch.
 I decided to make them a video to let them know that I was on it while also introducing myself to them.
 Video is a great way to build common ground and tighten up a relationship.

 I know I already gave an example of pitching a speaker, but this one was too good not to share.
-In this final example, I was pitching our CEO, Michael Litt, to speak at an upcoming, high-end tech conference called Fortune Brainstorm Tech.
+In this final example, I was pitching our CEO, Michael Litt, to speak at an upcoming high-end tech conference.
 Given that Adam Lashinsky probably receives hundreds of emails per day, I didn’t expect a reply.
-Video clearly worked though; I was happy to see his response shortly after.
-He even introduced me to his colleague, Marlene, to pick up the conversation.
+Video clearly worked, though; I was happy to see his response shortly after.
+He even introduced me to his colleague to pick up the conversation.

 I hope this post has been helpful and that you’re excited to experiment with video pitching.
 Connect with me on Twitter @SandyCanvas and let me know how it goes—I would love to hear how people respond to you when they find a video pitch in their inbox!